 The risk of fire from flammable liquids or gases can be reduced by correct storage and sensible positioning on site.
 Flammable liquids should be stored away from potential 'fire hot spots' and locked away when not in use.
-Ideally chemicals and fuels would need to be stored in an explosion-proof container away from areas used by the general public.
+Ideally, chemicals and fuels would need to be stored in an explosion-proof container away from areas used by the general public.

 General housekeeping can help reduce risk.
 Bins should be of suitable size for the premises and waste should be emptied regularly.
 Corridors should be kept clear at all times allowing safe escape if needed.

 Another hazard could be the building itself.
 Modern buildings have to follow very strict planning regulations that incorporate fire prevention into the build.
-Fire-proof doors are installed to limit the spread of fire within the building whilst evacuation routes with relevant signage are considered to ensure safe escape.
+Fire-proof doors are installed to limit the spread of fire within the building whilst evacuation routes with relevant signage are considered to ensure a safe escape.